Screen Gems: Origin of name: Screen Gems animation studio (1933–1946)

+The brand name "Screen Gems" was first used by Columbia Pictures as the name of their animation division, formerly known as the Charles Mintz Studio before 1933.
+Columbia acquired a partial interest in Mintz' operation that year and gave it its new name, assuming full ownership by 1939.

+After Mintz's death in late 1939, he was succeeded as head of Screen Gems by a long line of producers and executives, among them Mintz's brother-in-law George Winkler, veteran animation directors such as Frank Tashlin and Dave Fleischer, and the team of Raymond Katz and Henry Binder, former assistants to Looney Tunes producer Leon Schlesinger.
+Never as successful as its competitors in the theatrical cartoon field, Screen Gems was dissolved in 1946, and Columbia instead contracted to release the output of the revolutionary United Productions of America (UPA) animation studio starting in 1948.

 Television subsidiary (1948–1974)

-Early years (1948–1954)
+Pioneer Telefilms and early years (1947–1954)

-Ralph Cohn, the son of Columbia co-founder Jack Cohn and nephew of Columbia head Harry Cohn, founded Pioneer Telefilms, a television commercial production company, in 1947.
-Ralph later wrote a 50-page memo arguing that Columbia should be the first major film studio to move into television.
-Although Harry wasn't convinced by the suggestion, Columbia invested $50,000 acquiring Pioneer and reorganized it as Screen Gems.
-The studio started its new business in New York on April 15, 1949.
+In 1947, Ralph Cohn, the son of Columbia co-founder Jack Cohn and nephew of Columbia head Harry Cohn, founded Pioneer Telefilms, a television commercial production company.
+Ralph later wrote a 50-page memorandum arguing that Columbia should be the first major film studio to move into television.

+Although Harry Cohn was not convinced by the suggestion, Columbia invested $50,000 in acquiring Pioneer and reorganized it as Screen Gems.
+The studio started its new business in New York City on April 15, 1949.

 By 1951, Screen Gems became a full-fledged television studio by producing and syndicating several popular shows (see below).
-Within a few months, Ralph Cohn had sold a half-hour dramatic anthology concept to the Ford Motor Company which became Ford Theatre, which was one of the first times a major Hollywood movie studio had produced content for television.
+Within a few months, Ralph Cohn had sold a half-hour dramatic anthology concept to the Ford Motor Company, which became Ford Theatre, one of the first times a major Hollywood movie studio had produced content for television.
 They also produced seven episodes of the first season of Cavalcade of America.

+In 1952, John H. Mitchell joined Screen Gems productions as one of its original employees.

-The name "Screen Gems," at the time, was used to hide the fact that the film studio was entering television production and distribution.
-Many film studios saw television as a threat to their business, thus it was expected that they would shun the medium.
-However, Columbia was one of a few studios who branched out to television under a pseudonym to conceal the true ownership of the television arm.
-That is until 1955, when Columbia decided to use the woman from its logo under the Screen Gems banner, officially billing itself as a part of "the Hollywood studios of Columbia Pictures", as spoken in announcements at the end of some Screen Gems series.
+The name "Screen Gems", at the time, was used to hide the fact that the film studio was entering television production and distribution.
+Many film studios viewed television as a threat to their business, thus they were expected to shun the medium.
+However, Columbia was one of a few studios that branched out to television under a pseudonym to conceal the true ownership of the television arm, until 1955, when Columbia decided to use the woman from its logo under the Screen Gems banner, officially billing itself as a part of "the Hollywood studios of Columbia Pictures", as spoken in announcements at the end of some Screen Gems series.

 By 1952, the studio had produced a series of about 100 film-record coordinated releases for television under the brand "TV Disk Jockey Toons" in which the films "synchronize perfectly with the records".